Excel for the web

 Create external data connections

 Create a table to organize and analyze related data.
 Tables make it easy to sort, filter, and format your data.
+Add some polish with table formatting options, including a style gallery.

 Creation of advanced analysis views (Power View, Power Pivot, Slicers)

 You can use data validation to restrict the type of data or the values that users enter into a cell.
-To learn more, see Apply data validation to cells
+To learn more, see Apply data validation to cells.

 Drag and drop cells